Alignment vs. Drift: The Gentle Practice of Staying True

 - How your truth is evolving

-For Perfect Blend, those years of drift weren’t wasted.
+For Brianne and I, those years of drift weren’t wasted.
 They taught us:

 - The critical difference between agreement and alignment